Czechs try to transform EU's relationship with Israel

 Ironically, Israel has attracted most criticism recently over an issue that Eastern Europe is particularly deeply concerned about: Putin’s invasion of Ukraine.
 Israel was perceived as taking an ambivalent position on the invasion and sanctions.
 This reflected the way Israel does not want to endanger its improved relations with Russia – which it sees as vital to its interests in the Middle East, notably in Syria – but it went down very badly among Israel’s supporters in Eastern Europe, who were baffled, given Israel’s usual strong stance on security.

 This difference over Russia could become even more pronounced were Netanyahu to return to power in Israel’s general election next month.
 His warm relations with Putin could alienate former supporters in frontline states such as Poland and Romania.
-“If Netanyahu maintains close relations with Putin this will cause huge problems,” says Berman.
+“If Netanyahu maintains close relations with Putin this will cause huge problems,” says Bermant.

 In fact Netanyahu’s return could make the whole Czech initiative to revive the EU Israel Association stillborn, deepening divisions between Brussels and Israel once again.
 “If Netanyahu is re-elected there won’t be much of a follow-up, says Kalhousova.

-“The window is so short I’m not sure how much of a difference they can make,” agrees Berman.
+“The window is so short I’m not sure how much of a difference they can make,” agrees Bermant.
 “But the resumption of the dialogue is itself a positive outcome.”